Sarohia94/Project-1-skinfirst/README.md

 * I want to find out what skinfirst is all about and what I can learn about skin wellness.
 * I want to be able to navigate the site easily to find information.
-* I want to be able to take away useful information that I can apply in my day to day.
+* I want to be able to take away useful information that I can apply in my day to day life.

 #### Returning Visitor Goals

 * I want to find further, up to date information regarding skin wellness.
-* I want to be able to contact and interact with skinfirst with questions and feedback.
+* I want to be able to contact and interact with skinfirst with questions and comments.

 #### Frequent Visitor Goals